cisagov/action-lineage/src/lineage/templates/conflict_template.md

 <img align="left" alt="Achtung!!!" width="100" src="https://raw.githubusercontent.com/cisagov/action-lineage/develop/src/achtung.gif">

-[Lineage] has created this pull request to incorporate new changes found in an upstream repository:
+[Lineage] has created this pull request to incorporate new changes found in an upstream repository:  <!-- markdownlint-disable-line MD013 -->

 Upstream repository: [`{{ remote_url }}`]({{ remote_url }})
 {{#remote_branch}}Remote branch: `{{ remote_branch }}`{{/remote_branch}}

-Check the changes in this pull request to ensure they won't cause issues with your project.
+Check the changes in this pull request to ensure they won't cause issues with your project.  <!-- markdownlint-disable-line MD013 -->

-The `{{ pr_branch_name }}` branch has **one or more unresolved merge conflicts** that you must resolve before merging this pull request!
+The `{{ pr_branch_name }}` branch has **one or more unresolved merge conflicts** that you must resolve before merging this pull request!  <!-- markdownlint-disable-line MD013 -->

 ## How to resolve the conflicts ##